cdl-geneseo/critical-digital-practices/mod-4/html-basics.md

 ```zsh
 cd ~/critical-digital
 ```
-If didn't create a folder with that name, or you've deleted it since completing the earlier module, create a new one.
+If you didn't create a folder with that name, or you've deleted it since completing the earlier module, create a new one.

 ```zsh
 mkdir ~/critical-digital